 Glen has presented his work at a variety of academic symposia and has been a keynote speaker at conferences in many countries dealing with a variety of topics.
 Glen has also taught seminars on the dynamics of ‘re-entry’ – preparing expatriate workers for return to their home countries after extended tours abroad.
-He has been married to Grace for over 17 years and they have 2 children together.
+He has been married to Grace for over 25 years and they have 2 children together.

-Dr Anjana Doshi BSc.(Hon), MSc. , PhD.
+BSc.(Hon), MSc. , PhD.
 (Manchester)

-Anjana studied in the UK at degree and post graduate level before taking up a job with ICI Plc. which offered her a great start to her corporate career with them for the next ten years and other blue chip companies thereafter.
 She is a practicing Management Consultant and Leadership Coach with a passion for performance improvement through the engagement of people.
 Building resilience in teams, developing robust communication by activating inclusion and pulling on cross cultural differences within organisations is her expertise.

 Working in various countries around the globe: Asia, Africa, South and North America, Europe and the Middle East provided a rich source of relevant knowledge and firsthand application of many theories in cross cultural training.